A combination of cross-subject learning and traditional single-subject learning

 Our curriculum provides an academic framework that encourages pupils to embrace and understand the connections between traditional subjects and the real world, enabling them to become analytical, reflective, and creative thinkers who are able to realise the interconnectedness of all things.
 We teach through a combination of cross-subject learning and single subject learning.

 This means part of the curriculum is learnt through topics that embrace a variety of subjects while other aspects of the curriculum are taught through traditional classes to make sure students cover everything they need to prepare them for their GCSEs.
-They are not forced to think in boxes but openly and freely; being encouraged to express their thoughts and feelings.
+They are not forced to think in boxes but are instead supported to think openly and freely, being encouraged to express their thoughts and feelings.
 Even when being assessed students are given points for creativity, originality, interconnected thinking and expressing complex emotions and ideas.